casper-7/A-B-testing-projects/Case3 Matched Pair Design Manually by using Excel.md

 4. Calculate 'Avg Lift' and 'Avg Expected Sales Impact'

 ## Result
-The average lift should be -1.6% and the average sales impact should be -$122.4
+The average lift is -1.6% and the average sales impact is -$122.4